qwazr/search/docs/README.md

 The source code of the project is hosted at [github/qwazr/search](https://github.com/qwazr/search).

-As a QWAZR components it is released under the
+As a QWAZR component it is released under the
 [Apache 2 license](https://www.apache.org/licenses/LICENSE-2.0).